LightTerranova/moby_wisp/README.md

 2. Open the project in Android Studio
 3. Sync Gradle
 4. Connect two Android devices via USB or WiFi Debugging
-5. Run the application on one device at a time
+5. Run the application (Do not use the option to run on both devices at the same time.
+Run on one device, then the other.)
 6. Allow all permissions
 7. Leave the Moby app and open a second installed app called "BLE Link Test"